-We all know people who are ALICE — Asset Limited, Income Constrained, Employed.
+We all know people who are ALICE — Asset Limited, Income Constrained, Employed, Employed.
 ALICE workers educate our children, keep us healthy, and make our quality of life possible, yet do not earn enough to support their own families.
 ALICE households are forced to make tough choices, such as deciding between quality child care or paying the rent, which have long-term consequences not only for ALICE, but for all.

 In order to better understand this growing population, United For ALICE provides a framework, language, statistics, and tools that community stakeholders can use to inform policy and drive innovation.
 The Research Center is the hub of UnitedForALICE.org — a one-stop source for exploring the latest ALICE data, on a national scale down to the local level in our partner states.
 Use the tabs below to navigate the Research Center.

 In most contexts, having a low income is associated with lower levels of education, higher rates of unemployment, and poorer health.
 Communities that have been able to disrupt these associations can provide important insights into how to change environments or policies to support ALICE households.
 Tracking relationships between ALICE households and other variables at the parish level can also help stakeholders ask important questions and target resources where they can have the greatest impact.

 Scroll down for more information about why the selected indicator matters for ALICE and to see the statistical relationship between households below the ALICE Threshold and the selected indicator.

 In the scatterplot graph, all U.S. counties are marked and the counties in the state are highlighted in blue (click “Highlight State” to re-highlight, if needed).
 The vertical axis (y-axis) shows the percentage of households below the ALICE Threshold.
 The horizontal axis (x-axis) shows the value of the chosen indicator.
 Hover over any dot to see the name of the county, the percentage of households below the ALICE Threshold and the indicator value.